-Every child deserves a school food program that supports their development and future success through healthy meals and food education.
+Every child deserves a school food program that supports their development and future success with healthy meals and food education.
 To help you get inspired, check out the following videos and articles to better understand what empowered and innovative schools can accomplish.
 When you’re ready, head over to the Parent Advocacy Toolkit to learn how to get started with your school or district.

 Changing School Food: A Resource for Parents & Advocates